Yes, you can (and should) go to a running camp this year.

 Kara Goucher Podium Retreat

-Now in its third year, this women’s-only retreat includes informative talks and Q&As, delicious food, product demo opportunities and plenty of run time with Kara Goucher.
+Now in its fourth year, this women’s-only retreat includes informative talks and Q&As, delicious food, product demo opportunities and plenty of run time with Kara Goucher.

 Mindful Running Retreats